 These shawls are luxury products.
 A shawl can cost up to 25,000 Swiss francs.
 Switzerland is an importing country because it has a clientele which can afford to buy them.

-In 2019, the FSVO and the Swiss Federal Customs Administration (FCA) seized 79 shawls made from shahtoosh wool.
+In 2019, the FSVO and the Swiss Federal Office for Customs and Border Security (FOCBS) seized 79 shawls made from shahtoosh wool.